 Audio interfaces now offer recording rates of up to 192kHz – but why record beyond 44.1kHz?

 The quality of recording equipment now available to the everyday home user is, frankly, staggering.
 The days of noisy, hiss-filled recordings to cassette are long gone.
-Nowadays, the typical home set-up comprises a computer and software capable of recording track counts that can run to over 100, with interfaces, such as those from Focusrite or Roland, that are typically capable of recording at rates of up to 96kHz or even 192kHz at 24-bit word lengths.
+Nowadays, the typical home set-up comprises a computer and software capable of recording track counts that can run to over 100, with interfaces, such as those from Focusrite or Roland, that are typically capable of recording at a higher sample rate, beyond 96kHz to 192kHz at 24-bit word lengths.

 However, when the most popular music playback formats only run at ‘CD quality’, it raises the question, why record beyond 44.1kHz 16-bit?